 Substance abuse has become alarmingly commonplace in our society.
-While information abounds about the many consequences of alcohol and drugs, there are more people experimenting with these addictive substances than ever before.
-No matter how pressing an issue addiction has become, more people are becoming curious about substance abuse than there are people overcoming the disease.
+While information abounds about the many consequences of alcohol and drugs, more people experiment with addictive substances than ever before.

-Surveys have shown that at any given time, about one in 10 Americans over the age of 12 will have used an illicit drug recreationally sometime over the previous month.
-If you extend that term to “anytime in their lives,” the number become astonishingly higher.
 Take marijuana as an example.
-Marijuana is widely considered the least dangerous and most accessible of all illicit drugs, and almost half of the US—44 percent to be specific—admit to having tried marijuana at some point in their lives.
+Marijuana is widely considered the least dangerous and most accessible of all illicit drugs, and almost half of the US—44 percent—admit to having tried marijuana at some point in their lives.
 Back in 1969, only six percent of Americans could admit to having had at least one prior experience with marijuana.1 When you consider that approximately one in 10 people who experiment with mind-altering substances become addicted, it’s not all that surprising that nearly 10 percent of the nationwide population—roughly equivalent to the entire state of Texas—is addicted to alcohol or drugs.2

-But what exactly does one mean by “environment”?
+But what exactly does one mean by ‘environment’?
 By definition, environment refers to the circumstances or conditions by which a person is surrounded.3 It’s a rather vague, blanket term that is often used to indicate a person’s immediate surroundings, generally consisting of a place that contains people and things.
-However, researchers have deconstructed the concept of environment, breaking it down into four primary domains: the family domain, peer domain, work or school domain and the community domain.4
+However, researchers have broken the definition of “environment” down into four primary domains: the family domain, the peer domain, the work or school domain, and the community domain.4

 While the peer domain is associated with a person’s chosen social circle, one’s work or school domain refers to the circumstances—and the environment’s inhabitants—to which he or she is obligated.
 A person’s demeanor at work or school is naturally going to be different from what it would be at home or with peers, and relationships with co-workers or fellow students are usually much less personal.